maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 [Go Embed](https://pkg.go.dev/embed) was introduced in [Go 1.16](https://tip.golang.org/doc/go1.16#library-embed) as a core library that allows binaries to contain external files embedded and they are accessible from inside the binary.

-There are multiple ways to benefit from this amazing feature, from packing your whole webapp with all its assets, to have binaries containing their DB migrations to always have the correct DB schema to interact with it.
+There are multiple ways to benefit from this amazing feature, from packing your whole webapp with all its assets, to having binaries containing their DB migrations to always have the correct DB schema to interact with.

 *Note: I do not recommend to serve all webapp assets from the binary for webapps with high traffic load.
 Using Nginx, or a CDN would be a better way to do it.*